enigma-io/boundless/UIButton/README.md

 - any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-button` node

 - **className** `[String|Array<String>]`
-  additional CSS classes to be added to the rendered element
+  additional CSS class(es) to be added to the rendered `.ui-button` element

 - **onClick** `Function`
   called when the element receives a mouse click